sveltejs/svelte/site/content/blog/2021-04-01-whats-new-in-svelte-april-2021.md

 ---
-title: What's new in Svelte: April 2021
+title: "What's new in Svelte: April 2021"
 description: SvelteKit beta and new way to use slots
 author: Daniel Sandoval
 authorURL: https://desandoval.net